 Hatfield Forest was a royal possession before the Norman Conquest in 1066 when it passed to William I as one of the spoils of victory.
-It was designated a (Royal Hunting) Forest in about 1100, probably by Henry I. Ownership but not Forest rights were surrendered in 1238 and Forest rights in 1446.
+It was designated a (Royal Hunting) Forest in about 1100, probably by Henry I. The King relinquished landowning rights in Ownership in 1238 and forestal rights in 1446.
 During this period, the Forest was owned by a succession of eminent families, important players on the national stage, as part of much large holdings of land throughout the country.

 Immediately before the Norman Conquest of 1066, the area of the Forest was owned by King Harold.
 Following his defeat and death at the Battle of Hastings, the estate passed to the Norman invader, William the Conqueror / William I.

 Hatfield is mentioned in the Domesday Book of 1086 as a thriving community with a population of approximately 600 people, scattered in townships.

 There is no mention of Hatfield having a separate forest.
 The woodland area in the estate had commoner’s rights, which we believe preserved Hatfield from being grubbed out, as were the great woods and forest, which adjoined Hatfield.